pford68/aspectjs/README.md

 ### Methods of aspectjs

-#### addAdvice(advice)
-Takes a standalone function that will be used for advice and returns an Advice object

-#### addAdvice(adviceObj, methodName)
+#### addAdvice([thisArg,] function|string)
-Takes an object and a string for a method name.
-The method will used for advice.  addAdvice() returns an Advice object.
+Takes either a standalone function, or a combination of a object and a string for a method name, that will be used for advice.
+Returns an Advice object.n

 ### Methods of the Advice object